Joe Maese

-Joseph Michael Maese (born December 2, 1978) is a former American football long snapper.
-He was drafted by the Baltimore Ravens in the sixth round (194th overall) of the 2001 NFL Draft.
-He played college football at New Mexico.
-He was also a member of the Detroit Lions of the National Football League (NFL), as well as the Baltimore Blackbirds of the American Indoor Football Association.
+Joseph Michael Maese (born December 2, 1978) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the New Mexico Lobos and was selected by the Baltimore Ravens in the sixth round (194th overall) of the 2001 NFL draft.
+He was also a member of the NFL's Detroit Lions, as well as the Baltimore Blackbirds of the American Indoor Football Association.

 Professional career

-Maese was drafted by the Baltimore Ravens in the sixth round of the 2001 NFL Draft.
+Maese was selected by the Baltimore Ravens in the sixth round of the 2001 NFL draft.
 He was the first pure long snapper ever drafted and the only long snapper drafted that year.
-He played college football at The University of New Mexico.
+He played college football for the New Mexico Lobos.
 Maese also played for the Detroit Lions and the Baltimore Blackbirds of the American Indoor Football Association.

 Post-football

 Following his professional football career, Maese was employed as a firefighter in Howard County, Maryland.